microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 ### HasJsonSchema

 The `HasJsonSchema` assertion method determines if the input object has a `$schema` property defined.
-If the `$schema` property is defined, it must match one of the supplied schemas.
+If the `$schema` property is defined, it must not be empty and match one of the supplied schemas.
 If a trailing `#` is specified it is ignored from the `$schema` property and `uri` parameter below.

 The following parameters are accepted: